-Examination of Web page interests and computer skills of members of a professional association DISSERTATION
+Examination of Web page interests and computer skills of members of a professional association

 Sandra Marquez-Hall, Texas Tech University, United States

 The purpose of this study was to survey membership of the Education and Technology (E&T) Division of the American Association of Family and Consumer Sciences (AAFCS).
 The AAFCS is a nationally recognized organization representing Family and Consumer Sciences professionals who are knowledgeable in multiple disciplines.
 The mission of the association has been to improve the quality of individual, family, and community life through education, research, cooperative programs, and public information.
 Classifications within the AAFCS membership are by divisions, indicating the member's education emphasis, and sections to represent member employment area.
 The research study contributed to the development of the technology strategic plan for building the E&T Division web page.

 Eight objectives were established to guide the study.
 The objectives for the survey focused on the following areas; current visitation to the AAFCS Web Site, interest in four topics and 23 sub-topics to be included at the website, intent to use five communication utilities, level of need for seven website features, current computer use, websites visited most often in professional role, frequency of use of computer for seven processes, seven computer-related training needs, how decisions should be made about what is included at the website, and professional background of respondents.